 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

-Are record players supposed to wobble?
+Are record player turntables supposed to wobble?

-Obviously we would like a 0 mm variance (a perfectly flat platter) when it comes to a turntable, but some studies suggest a perfectly flat platter is not very common, regardless if it has a .1 mm wobble or a 1+ mm wobble.
+Obviously, we would like a 0 mm variance (a perfectly flat platter) when it comes to a turntable, but some studies suggest a perfectly flat platter is not very common, regardless if it has a .1 mm wobble or a 1+ mm wobble.
 Each individual will have their own level of wobble tolerance.

 A turntable wobble of 5 mm, could be fine for most people whereas someone who is very particular wouldn’t like that amount at all.
+In general, as long as the turntable wobble isn’t causing the stylus to jump a little bit of wobble won’t hurt the audio quality or the records themselves.

 To learn more about record players wobbling you can keep reading.
-To see some of the best record players that are currently available you can find them by clicking here.

 If you buy a brand new car with brand new tires you will find the majority of the time that one of the tires will wear slightly unevenly.
 This is not necessarily an issue with the car or the tire and probably won’t be an issue at all but the tire is just slightly out of balance so it wears a little differently.